 - Blog furiously for the first 1-2 months to build up your content library.

 - From month 3 forward slow down your blog writing to a pace that you feel comfortable with.

-In my course, The Blogging Blueprint, I share proven strategies for growing a successful blog.
+In my ebook, The Blogging Blueprint, I share proven strategies for growing a successful blog.
 I share what worked for me, so you won’t have to make the same mistakes that I did.

 Let’s pretend you run a Mommy blog.
 This is one of those niches that is pretty wide open, so new bloggers come into it unsure of the best way to make money.

 There are even more ways to make money, but in general, these are going to be the 3 main ways so which one is best?
 Anyone can make money from ads.
 You simply build up traffic and slap some ads on your site.